avast/gradle-docker-compose-plugin/README.md

     composeLogToFile = project.file('build/my-logs.txt') // redirect output of composeUp and composeDown tasks to this file; default is null (ouput is not redirected) containerLogToDir = project.file('build/logs') // directory where composeLogs task stores output of the containers; default: build/containers-logs

-    stopContainers = true // doesn't call `docker-compose down` - see below the paragraph about reconnecting removeContainers = true
-    removeImages = "None" // Other accepted values are: "All" and "Local" removeVolumes = true
-    removeOrphans = false // removes containers for services not defined in the Compose file removeDependents = false // calculates services dependencies of startedServices and removes those as well
+    stopContainers = true // doesn't call `docker-compose down` if set to false - see below the paragraph about reconnecting; default is true removeContainers = true // default is true removeImages = "None" // Other accepted values are: "All" and "Local" removeVolumes = true // default is true removeOrphans = false // removes containers for services not defined in the Compose file; default is false removeDependents = false // calculates services dependencies of startedServices and removes those as well; default is false

     projectName = 'my-project' // allow to set custom docker-compose project name (defaults to a stable name derived from absolute path of the project), set to null to Docker Compose default (directory name) executable = '/path/to/docker-compose' // allow to set the path of the docker-compose executable (useful if not present in PATH)